WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 ## In conclusion

-- We now have to foundation for saving our code and tracking code versions.
+- We now have the foundation for saving our code and tracking code versions.

-- Going foward we will create a new repostiory for every project or website we develope.
+- Going forward we will create a new repository for every project or website we develop.

-- Likewise, we also have the tools which will allow others to collaberate with us on our programs.
+- Likewise, we also have the tools which will allow others to collaborate with us on our programs.

-- GitHub and GitBash offer developers many other tools which we will discussin future lessons.
+- GitHub and GitBash offer developers many other tools which we will discuss in future lessons.

-- Using GitHub and GitBash will become second nature, and you will shortly see the wide range of benifits these tools offer.
+- Using GitHub and GitBash will become second nature, and you will shortly see the wide range of benefits these tools offer.